coalexa/PokeCLI/README.md

 # PokéCLI

 PokéCLI is a command-line interface tool that provides information about all the pokémon in the pokédex.
 This information is obtained using [PokéAPI](https://pokeapi.co/), a RESTful API that contains all the information of every pokémon.
 It acts similarly to a pokédex in that the user can enter a pokémon's name and view information about them.
-There are options available when using this program are: FAQ, Search by pokémon name, Generate a random pokémon, View base stats, View moves, Return home, Exit.
+The options available when using this program are: FAQ, Search by pokémon name, Generate a random pokémon, View base stats, View moves, Return home, Exit.

 Generate a random pokémon is a special function that uses a microservice `prng.py` to generate a random number that correlates to a pokémon's national pokédex number and uses that to obtain information on that pokémon.